Szketya/simu/README.md

 **Step 6: Enjoy the game!**
 Your SkyDef Sim panel is now ready to use.
 Dive into the action and have fun!

+## Notes for F-14 Tacan Panel users

+Some control bindings are currently missing from the Controls menu.
+This issue has been reported to Heatblur (HB), and their feedback indicates that it will be fixed in an upcoming update.
+This includes the TACAN channel selector.

+As a temporary workaround, the TACAN selector has been implemented using a Lua script.

+In this case, the following key bindings must be set manually in the Controls menu:

+TACAN selector tens decrease: 26

+TACAN selector tens increase: 27

+TACAN selector ones decrease: 43

+TACAN selector ones increase: 44

+Once HB fixes the issue, open F14TacanPanel.lua in a text editor (Notepad++ is recommended) and modify the first line:

+local ButtonsNotUpdated = 1

+Change it to:

+local ButtonsNotUpdated = 0

+This will disable the temporary workaround script.

 ## Notes for Mi-24 Weapon Panel users